The Stinger Report #1 - Muckle-Cross

 A majestic lone kite circled overhead as the action continued with the youths and kids races.
 Occasionally the whimsical sound of a steam train’s whistle could be heard, and the accompanying sight of a thick plume of white smoke could be seen, from across the road where the oldest railway in the world – the Tanfield Railway is situated.
 In the absence of pop up bars knocking out super strength Trappist ale, and an endless supply of frites and waffles, (as is the Belgium way), Jay’s bag of chocolate and sweets given out as prizes to the juniors, was shamelessly plundered by us volunteers requiring sustenance, but in order to obtain a coffee, an exciting trip to the world’s oldest railway was in order.

-This has absolutely nothing to do with the race, but I’ve always seen train travel as the most romantic and also saddest mode of transport.
+This has absolutely nothing to do with the race, but I’ve always seen train travel as the most romantic but also the saddest mode of transport.
 Firing the imagination, and conjuring a host of nostalgic images – I grew up in a house that looked out over the train tracks, the sound of passing trains ingrained in my psyche and embedded in my memory.
-Boats would probably come second, and the hot air balloon scene looks pretty quirky, but who the fuck regularly travels by hot air balloon anyway?!
+Boats would probably come second, and the hot air balloon scene looks pretty quirky, but who the fuck travels by hot air balloon anyway?!

 I was going for coffee wasn’t I?!
 I suppose, in a way, the instant coffee from the railway museum cafe was authentic, and not inconsistent with the overall whimsy I associated with the place, and the day in general.
 I pushed away all thoughts of the oat milk cappuccino with single origin specialty artisan beans, I secretly desired, and embraced the instant reality.
 What made the trip across the road really worthwhile though was the beard this guy I saw there had – he resembled something close to an Amish version of Jeff from Byker Grove.
 Whilst not a beard guy myself, I can certainly identify with, and respect the kind confidence and panache required to make a statement like that.
 Chapeau Sir (reminder to self to go on Trip Advisor and give kudos to the Stanley Abraham Lincoln).